blacksmithgu/obsidian-dataview/README.md

 - `file.day`: The date contained in the file title.

 Additionally, all of the fields defined in the YAML front-matter are available for querying.
 You can query inside nested objects using dot notation (so `dates.birthday` would get the `birthday` object inside the `dates` field).
-Fields can currently have four types:
+Fields can have the following types:

 - `number`: A number like `0` or `18` or `19.37`.
 - `date`: A date and time in ISO8601 format - `yyyy-mm-ddThh:mm:ss`.
 Everything after the year and month is optional, so you can just write `yyyy-mm` or `yyyy-mm-dd` or `yyyy-mm-ddThh`.
 If you want to use a date in a query, use `date(<date>)` where `<date>` is either a date, `today`, `tommorow`, `eom` (end of month), or `eoy` (end of year).
+    - You can access date fields like 'years' and so on via dot-notation (i.e., `date(today).year`).
 - `duration`: A length of time - can be added/subtracted from dates.
 Has the format `<number> years/months/.../seconds`, where the unit can be years, months, weeks, days, hours, minutes, or seconds.
 If you want to use a duration in a query, use `dur(<duration>)`.
+    - You can access duration fields like 'years' and so on via dot-notation (i.e., `dur(<duration>).years`).
+- `link`: An obsidian link (in the same format); you can use dot-notation to get fields in the linked file.
+For example, `[[2020-09-20]].file.ctime` would get the creation time of the `2020-09-20` note.
+- `array`: A list of elements.
+Automatically created by YAML lists in the frontmatter; can manually be created using `list(elem1, elem2, ...)`.
+- `object`: A mapping of name -> value.
+Automatically created from YAML objects.
+You can access elements inside an object using dot-notation or array notation (`object.field` or `object["field"]`).
 - `string`: Generic fallback; if a field is not a more specific type, it is a string, which is just text.
 To use a string in a query, use quotes - so `"string"`.

 # Roadmap